We live in a world governed by compliance laws and legislations that span all regulated industries, including K-12 education.

 Can you use student names in email?

-In short, yes, but it’s advised to never use any personally identifiable information in email communications to prevent any kind of privacy compromise.
+In short, yes, but it’s advised never to use any personally identifiable information in email communications to prevent any kind of privacy compromise.
 This includes not using student names, last names, initials, social security numbers, or anything that could be used to expose students.
-The best way to go around using students’ names in email is to use student identification numbers which would be unique to your school district.
+The best way to go around using students’ names in emails is to use student identification numbers that would be unique to your school district.

 Which scenarios are a violation of FERPA?